mbaumer/us_hep_funding/docs/_states/IA.md

 [IA-01](#IA-01)  [IA-02](#IA-02)  [IA-03](#IA-03)  [IA-04](#IA-04)

 # IA -- Sen. Joni Ernst (R) and  Sen. Charles Grassley (R)
+## Committees
+Joni Ernst is not on any of our key committees

+Charles Grassley is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: